thucyw/RPDNet/README.md

 # RDNet

-RDNet is the model that can detect real targets from RDM.
-For detail, see our [paper]().
+RDNet is the model that can detect valid cells from millimeter wave radar RDM.

 ## Prerequisites